skjha1/Data-Structure-Algorithm-Programs/README.md

 # [:books:](https://drive.google.com/drive/folders/1Kqtnwaz-EgXbPoRLcRlp4bQAQpP_RyJg?usp=sharing)Data Structures

-“A data structure is a way to store and organize data in a computer, so that it can be used efficiently.”
+“ For solving any real world problem with a programming approach we need a suitable data structure.
+A data structure is a way to store and organize data in a computer, so that it can be used efficiently in terms of time and space”
 ## Data Structures.